anujjohri/Decision-Tree-with-bagging-boosting-and-Ensemble-models/README.md

 # Decision-Tree-with-bagging-boosting-and-Ensemble-models

-In this example, we have used following models
+In this example, we have used following models on Cars dataset

 Random Forest